MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/meeting-exclusion-concept.md

 A1.
 Exclusion rules apply in two areas where analysts work most:

  * **Explore page dashboards:** Exclusion rules work for analysts as they inspect data in the Explore dashboards.
-For more information, see [Use rules in the Explore dashboards](meeting-exclusion-rules.md#use-rules-in-the-explore-dashboards).
+For more information, see [Select which rule to use](meeting-exclusion-rules.md#select-which-rule-to-use).
  * **Queries.** Analysts can also apply exclusion rules when creating, refining, and running queries in Workplace Analytics.
 For more information, see [Use rules with queries](meeting-exclusion-rules.md#use-rules-with-queries).

 Q2. **Edit existing rules?** Can you change/edit the default meeting-exclusion rule, or rules that you or other analysts have created?